theCocoonStudio/react-context-helper/README.md

 # react-context-helper

+This small library provides:

-A wrapper component that helps you easily update your React context from consumers.
+- A wrapper component that helps you easily update your React context from consumers.
 Works exactly like a regular `Context.Provider` but adds the methods `updateContext` and `removeFromContext` to the context the consumer gets.

+- A custom hook, `useMemoConsumer`, that allows you to optimize heavy consumers that would otherwise always update when the context they consume updates, even if the properties they consume don't change.

+NOTE: documentation on `useMemoConsumer` is coming soon.
+Please check out `examples/contextHelperExample.js` for now.

 ## Install: